George Enescu

-George Enescu ([ˈdʒe̯ordʒe eˈnesku]; – 4 May 1955), known in France as Georges Enesco, was a Romanian composer, violinist, conductor and teacher and is regarded as one of the greatest musicians in Romanian history.
+George Enescu ([ˈdʒe̯ordʒe eˈnesku]; – 4 May 1955), known in France as Georges Enesco, was a Romanian composer, violinist, pianist, conductor, teacher and statesman.
+He is regarded as one of the greatest musicians in Romanian history.

 Biography

 Enescu was born in Romania, in the village of Liveni (later renamed "George Enescu" in his honor), then in Dorohoi County, today Botoșani County.
 His father was Costache Enescu, a landholder, and his mother was Maria Enescu (née Cosmovici), the daughter of an Orthodox priest.
 Their eighth child, he was born after all the previous siblings had died in infancy.
 His father later separated from Maria Enescu and had another son with Maria Ferdinand-Suschi: the painter Dumitru Bâșcu.

 A child prodigy, Enescu began experimenting with composing at an early age.
 Several, mostly very short, pieces survive, all for violin and piano.
 The earliest work of significant length bears the title Pămînt românesc ("Romanian Land"), and is inscribed "opus for piano and violin by George Enescu, Romanian composer, aged five years and a quarter".
 Shortly thereafter, his father presented him to the professor and composer Eduard Caudella.
 On 5 October 1888, at the age of seven, he became the youngest student ever admitted to the Vienna Conservatory, where he studied with Joseph Hellmesberger Jr., Robert Fuchs, and Sigismund Bachrich.
 He was the second person ever to be admitted to the Vienna Conservatory by a dispensation of age, and was the first non-Austrian (in 1882, Fritz Kreisler had also been admitted at the age of seven; according to the rules, nobody younger than 14 years could study there).

 In 1891, the ten-year-old Enescu gave a private concert at the Court of Vienna, in the presence of Emperor Franz Joseph.

 Joseph Hellmesberger Sr., one of his teachers and the director of the Vienna Conservatory, hosted Enescu at his home, where the child prodigy met his idol, Johannes Brahms.

 He graduated at the age of 12, earning the silver medal.
 In his Viennese concerts young Enescu played works by Brahms, Sarasate and Mendelssohn.
 In 1895, he went to Paris to continue his studies.
 He studied violin with Martin Pierre Marsick, harmony with André Gedalge, and composition with Jules Massenet and Gabriel Fauré.

 Enescu then studied from 1895 to 1899 at the Conservatoire de Paris.
-André Gedalge said that he was "the only one [among his students] who truly had ideas and spirit".
+In a letter from André Gédalge to Lucien Rebatet, dated 16 October 1923, Gédalge said that Enescu was "the only one [among his students] who truly had ideas and spirit" (fr: le seul qui ait vraiment des idées et du souffle).